james-millner/kotlin-playground-maven/ReadMe.md

 ## Only running the example

-Once you compiled the sources with previous 'mvn test' command, you can run the application by typing:
+Once built you can run the example with the kotlin CLI

-	mvn exec:java
+    kotlin -cp target/marvel-api-kotlin-example-1.0-SNAPSHOT-jar-with-dependencies.jar MarvelApiKt agr1 arg2 .......

+Or you can run with Java once built:

+    java -jar target/marvel-api-kotlin-example-1.0-SNAPSHOT-jar-with-dependencies.jar agr1 arg2 .......

 ## Using commandline arguments

 If you want to modify the main method in Hello.kt in order to use commandline arguments, you can specify them on commandline as: